simonremotify/semaphoreci-healthcheck/blog.md

 - [ ] Adjust size/resolution of screenshots?
 - [ ] Do we want to elaborate on Slack integration? (especially considering this is a trial task - will the article ever be published?)
 - [ ] Remove capitalisation of workflow concepts like Command, Job, Pipeline

+# How to Run a Cloud-based `cron` Job Every 5 Minutes with Semaphore

 ### Introduction